joshnicholas/blog/words/are-you-signalling-what-you-think-youre-signalling.md

 ---
-title: Are you signalling what you think you"re signalling?
+title: Are you signalling what you think youre signalling?
 date: 2020-08-17
 ---